 How does one stay with a person who traumatizes them in the manner that he did?

 Why, by blocking it out, of course.
-My mind became my enemy.
+My mind became my enemy (“How Narcissists Get Into Our Heads and Control Us“).
 I became someone I didn’t even know anymore.
-I can only describe it as a cage.
-I began defending him, and hiding his bad deeds from others.

 It was more than two years before I was able to break the spell he had held over me and leave this abusive relationship forever.

-The moral of the story is there is no good way to explain how to manipulate a narcissist, especially if you’re in a relationship with one.
+The moral of the story is there is no way to manipulate a narcissist, especially if you’re in a relationship with one.
 You’re emotionally involved and they aren’t, at least not the same way you are.
 And since you’re caught up in their reality and not the other way around, that puts you at a severe disadvantage.